SnJake/SnJakeNodes/README.md

 ![Python Version](https://img.shields.io/badge/python-3.11+-blue.svg)
 ![Made for ComfyUI](https://img.shields.io/badge/Made%20for-ComfyUI-blueviolet)

-This repository contains a versatile collection of custom nodes for ComfyUI, designed to extend its capabilities in image processing, workflow management, and creative effects.
-From advanced pixel art tools to powerful utility nodes, this pack aims to enhance your creative pipeline.
+This GitHub repository is a curated collection of custom ComfyUI nodes generated with the help of neural networks.
+They’ve been tailored to fit my personal workflow and have proven to be reliable and functional in practice.

+Some nodes may have been influenced by code structures from other public repositories, which were used as reference material during the generation process.
+Unfortunately, I no longer recall the exact sources. ¯\_(ツ)_/¯
 ---

 ## 🚀 Installation